thisislorne/autospecsdirect/README.md

 #### CDN

-* Software downloadable on this site is accessible on AWS S3 bucket in downloadape > awoolo
+* Software downloadable on this site is accessible on AWS S3 buckets in downloadape > awoolo